-Net profit fell to $385 million in the 12 months ended June 30 from $418 million a year earlier, the Auckland-based company said in a statement.
-That included an additional $49 million of costs in adopting an Agile working structure through the company's Quantum programme.
+Net profit fell to $385 million in the 12 months ended June 30 from $418 million a year earlier, the Auckland-based company said.
+That included an additional $49 million of costs from adopting an Agile working structure through the company's Quantum programme.
 Stripping out those restructuring costs, earnings before interest, tax, depreciation and amortisation rose 2.2 percent to $1.04 billion on a 1 percent gain in revenue to $3.65 billion, in line with Forsyth Barr analyst Matt Henry's forecast.

 "We are one of the first large companies in Australasia to make the move to Agile at scale in such a short space of time," managing director Simon Moutter said in a statement.
 "Our move has attracted a lot of interest from other companies – here and overseas – who are grappling with the same issues of uncertainty and technological and market disruption."

 The board declared a final dividend of 12.5 cents per share, made up of an 11 cent ordinary dividend and a 1.5 cent special dividend.
 The dividend will be paid on Oct.
 5 with a record date of Sept.
-21, and takes the annual return to 25 cents.
+21, and takes the annual return to 25 cents, or $458 million.

-Spark gave guidance for ebitda of $1.03 billion to $1.06 billion in the 2019 financial year on revenue of between $3.6 billion and $3.67 billion.
-It expects to maintain its annual dividend at 25 cents.
+Spark gave guidance suggesting flat performance in the year ahead, with forecast ebitda of $1.03 billion to $1.06 billion in the 2019 financial year on revenue of between $3.6 billion and $3.67 billion.
+It expects to maintain its annual dividend at 25 cents per share.

 The shares last traded at $3.98 and have gained 10 percent so far this year, outpacing an 8.6 percent gain on the S&P/NZX 50 index over the same period.